korea-dbs/LPStore/README.md

 This work is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.

 # Part 2.
-SQLite-OP
+SOMA

-SQLite-OP is an optimized version of SQLite, designed to handle overflow pages efficiently.
+SOMA is an optimized version of SQLite, designed to handle overflow pages efficiently.
 In this version, a specialized controller is implemented to manage overflow pages, aiming to improve performance for databases that contain a large number of such pages.

 ## Features